This demo shows how to easily create and simulate molecular dynamic scenarios using AutoPas and flexibly configure all of it's options.

 MD-Flexible accepts input via command line arguments and YAML files.
 When given both, any command line options will overwrite their YAML counterparts.

 To quickly set up scenarios md-flexible provides a couple of object generators that create 3D shapes filled with particles.
 From the command line only one generator can be used at a time, however when using a YAML file one can use as an arbitrary amount of generators.
 In YAML files it is also possible to generate multiple objects from the same generator as one specifies the objects directly.
-For a list of all possible objects and their descriptions see src/Objects
+For a list of all possible objects and their descriptions see src/Objects.
+For examples how to define and configure each object see input/AllOptions.yaml.

 Please use only VTK files written by MD-Flexible since the parsing is rather strict.
 The VTK file only contains Information about all particles positions, velocities, forces and typeIDs.
 All other options, especially the simulation box size and particle properties (still) need to be set through a YAML file.